RHManga/7S-Formatter/README.md

 # What each button does:

 **Open File** — Selects a .DOCX format Microsoft Word document.
-This is the script of whatever book you're working with
+This is the script of whatever book you're working with.
+This program is **not** compatible with .DOC format.

 **Format Script for Lettering** — This performs several functions: